dsuarezv/carambola-gpio/README.md

 I made this library to reuse some of the code from existing Arduino libraries (mainly temperature sensors) and because I found no fast enough GPIO handling samples on the web.

 The available API is very basic, mainly the functions I needed for a couple of DHT22 temperature sensors, but it is fast.
-I've measured pulses to 100ns (~6.666MHz).
+I've measured pulses to around 100ns.

 Compiling